-Table 26.
+Table 25.
 Platform persistence support

+Name Platform Persistence Support Description

+START_DT

+END_DT

-Name Platform Persistence Support Description START_DT END_DT QUERY_END DT createQueryEndDateFromEvent (eventRecordId) Utilizing the START_DT, END_DT, and RRULE of an event record, the platform returns the date-time to be populated in the QUERY_END_DT field.
+QUERY_END DT createQueryEndDateFromEvent (eventRecordId) Utilizing the START_DT, END_DT, and RRULE of an event record, the platform returns the date-time to be populated in the QUERY_END_DT field.

-Table 26.
-Platform persistence support (continued)

-Name Platform Persistence Support Description RRULE getRruleFromEventUi (eventUiRecordId) applyRruleToEventUi (rRule,eventUiRecordId) Although RRULE is the format understood by the platform at runtime, an application can expose recurrence management in a more structured way.
+RRULE getRruleFromEventUi (eventUiRecordId) applyRruleToEventUi (rRule,eventUiRecordId) Although RRULE is the format understood by the platform at runtime, an application can expose recurrence management in a more structured way.
 The getRruleFromEventUi() and applyRruleToEventUi() functions get the RRULE in to and out of the more structured, user friendly data structure.
 This is discussed in "Recurrence rules for user interface".

+TZNAME

+RECURRENCE ID

-TZNAME RECURRENCE ID EXDATE createRecurrenceExDate (contextRecordId,associationName, dateTimeFieldName) Although EXDATE is the format understood by the platform at runtime, an application builder can expose exception management in a more structured, usable way.
+EXDATE createRecurrenceExDate (contextRecordId,associationName, dateTimeFieldName) Although EXDATE is the format understood by the platform at runtime, an application builder can expose exception management in a more structured, usable way.
 The createRecurrenceExDate() function constructs an EXDATE from the more structured representation.
 This is discussed in "Exception dates in recurring events".

 NAME